Psychophysiological economics: Scope

 These tools allow Psychophysiological Economics researchers to evaluate directly, in real time, the relationship between cognition and economic behavior.
 In general, someone experiencing economic stress (either acute or chronic) should exhibit the following characteristics as they relate to any given economic stressor: (a) muscle tension, (b) increased sweat production, (c) a decrease in peripheral skin temperature, (d) increased breathing, and (e) increased heart rate variability.
 For those who are experiencing economic stress, specific interventions can be used to reduce such stress.
 A good source of papers on the topic can be found in the Journal of Financial Therapy.

+Impacts of psychophysiological stress on consumer behavior

+Stress may impact a consumers willingness to take part in financial services such as financial planning.
+However, the impacts of psychological stress, both positive and negative, on healthy consumer behavior are a source of debate.